 - What are the limits and exclusions?

-The Connecticut act is “applicable to individual and group health policies that cover basic hospital expenses; basic medical surgical expenses; major medical expenses; hospital or medical service plans contracts; and, hospital and medical coverage provided to subscribers of a health care center that are delivered, issued, amended, renewed or continued on or after October 1, 2005”.
-The key term in 2014 is “individual” as we will see later on when addressing the impact of the Affordable Care Act (ObamaCare).
+The law is “applicable to individual and group health policies that cover basic hospital expenses; basic medical-surgical expenses; major medical expenses; hospital or medical service plans contracts; and, hospital and medical coverage provided to subscribers of a health care center that are delivered, issued, amended, renewed or continued on or after October 1, 2005”.

-The law provides that covered medically necessary expenses of the diagnosis and treatment of infertility include, but are not limited to:
+The law provides that covered medically necessary expenses of the diagnosis and treatment of infertility include, but are not limited to the following.